 ALSO READBad weather forces Venkaiah Naidu's plane to land at Bhopal Govt chalks out plan to celebrate 'Festival of Independence' PM to kick off 15-day exercise to mark 70th Independence day PIB's special webpage to host PM's I-day speech Union mins to pay tribute to martyrs during BJP I-day exercise

+There is a need to turn 'Swachh Bharat' into a movement.
+In smart cities, people should also have smart thinking," he said.
+Madhya Pradesh Chief Minister Shivraj Singh Chouhan said in next three years Rs 83,000 crore will be spent in the state.
 On the occasion, Chouhan also gave a call to make to make all the cities in the state open defecation free by December 2017.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)